-There are a large number of Unicode Character Database properties.
+There are a large number of Unicode Properties defined in the Unicode Character Database (UCD): for the list, see Unicode Character Database properties.
 The official data mapping Unicode characters (and code points) to properties is the Unicode Character Database [UCD].
 See also Chapter 4 in The Unicode Standard [Unicode].
+The defined Unicode string functions, such as isNFC() and isLowercase(), also apply to single code points and are useful to support in regular expressions.

-The recommended names for UCD properties and property values are in PropertyValueAliases.txt [PropValue].
+The recommended names for UCD properties and property values are in PropertyAliases.txt [Prop] and PropertyValueAliases.txt [PropValue].
 There are both abbreviated names and longer, more descriptive names.
 It is strongly recommended that both names be recognized, and that loose matching of property names be used, whereby the case distinctions, whitespace, hyphens, and underbar are ignored.

+Note:

-Note: it may be a useful implementation technique to load the Unicode tables that support properties and other features on demand, to avoid unnecessary memory overhead for simple regular expressions that do not use those properties.
+it may be a useful implementation technique to load the Unicode tables that support properties and other features on demand, to avoid unnecessary memory overhead for simple regular expressions that do not use those properties.